OpenTOSCA/opentosca-vintner/docs/docs/notes.md

 !!! note "vintner instances deploy"

-1. Deployment inputs are copied to the instance directory.
+1. Deployment inputs are copied to the service inputs directory.
 1. Deployment command is sent to orchestrator.
 Variability-resolved service template is used.

 ### Redeploy an Instance